Victor Electrics: History

 In 1931 they introduced a 27 cwt vehicle designed for the Dairy industry, with forward control and a walk-through cab having no doors.
 The 40-cell, 168 Ahr battery, manufactured by D P Kathanode, was located over the front axle, and supplied current to a Metro-Vick motor.
 The vehicle was designed to be driven while standing up, with the controls only enabled when the driver was standing on a spring-loaded floor button.
 The controls were also interlocked with the hand brake.

 Victor switched to forward control models, rather than bonneted models in 1935, with the introduction of the B10, available for 15 cwt, 10 cwt or 6 cwt payloads, the B20, for 25 cwt, 20 cwt or 15 cwt payloads, and the B30, for 40 cwt, 30 cwt or 20 cwt payloads.
 In each range, the lower payloads gave a corresponding increase in the top speed and range.
 By this time, the company had moved to Burscough Bridge, Ormskirk.

 Victor extended their range of a 25 cwt and a 2-ton vehicle by the addition of a 12 cwt model in 1936.
 All of their vehicles were designed to have a top speed of 20 mph.
-The electric motor was mounted just behind the front wheels, and drove the rear wheels through a propellor shaft and bevel rear axle.
+The electric motor was mounted just behind the front wheels, and drove the rear wheels through a propeller shaft and bevel rear axle.
 The front wheels were fitted with independent suspension, to reduce pitching, and the buyer could specify whether they wanted steering to be by a tiller or a wheel.

 In 1945 Victor announced that it had developed a battery-electric vehicle which did not need a separate charger, but could be plugged into any standard heater plug.
 This principle had been tried to good effect in Europe.
 Other innovations included the concept of a standard battery, which could be fitted to eight different vehicles with payloads ranging from 10 cwt to 80 cwt.
 A single battery would be fitted to the smallest vehicle, and four to the largest.
 They also announced a scheme by which batteries could be hired, rather than bought outright.